 So, how do you choose between these glass-panelled, durable but decorative doors?
-This guide looks at the pros and cons of bifold doors vs sliding doors.
+This guide compares bifold and sliding doors, taking into account the pros and cons of each.

-Bifold door offers many benefits, this section will detail the best ones.
+Bifold doors offer many benefits—this section will detail some of the best ones.

 What is a bifold door?

 A ‘bifold’ refers to a door that has a concertina effect when opened.
 It folds in on itself to allow you to walk through the doorway.
-It is often used as a room divider too (internal bifolds), as the doors can be easily opened to create one open plan living space.
+Internal bifold doors are often used as room dividers, as the doors can be easily opened to create one open plan living space.

 How do bifold doors work?